scarrera03/llm-agent-local/README.md

 This script demonstrates a simple reasoning agent using local LLM inference with LM Studio and DuckDuckGo Search for action-observation loops.

 ## How it works

+The `agent.py` script sends a prompt to the locally running model using the OpenAI-compatible API and prints the response.

 The agent follows a reasoning pattern with the following steps: